DEFECTIVE HIP REPLACEMENT DEVICES

 - tissue damage

 - bone loss

 Metal hypersensitivity is very common; between 10% and 15% of Americans have it.
 Most people know somebody who cannot wear some kind of metal without breaking into a rash.
 But when the metal is inside the body, a tube of cortisone cream won’t help.
 The internal inflammation can be painful, debilitating, and lasting.

 Get started with a free consultation with one of our skilled Personal Injury Lawyers today.

 In severe cases, patients require “revision” surgery to remove and replace the hip implant.
 Patients who undergo revision surgery are placing themselves at risk of anesthesia complications, unexpected bleeding, blood clots, deep vein thrombosis — even death.
 The surgery is expensive and can leave patients with a staggering medical bill.

 “Many hip replacement patients are elderly and live on a fixed income.
-They should not be stuck with the cost of a surgery caused by a defective product,” says attorney Ron Brown, co-founder of Brown and Crouppen.
+They should not be stuck with the cost of a surgery caused by a defective product,” said Ron Brown (1943-2022), co-founder of Brown & Crouppen.